mwiet/kids_sbi/README.md

 The pipeline is built on CosmoSIS, albeit a [modified version](https://bitbucket.org/tilmantroester/cosmosis/src/kcap/) that is `pip`-installable and doesn't rely on environmental variables.

-The KCAP-GLASS repository integrates the Generator for Large Scale Structure environment (Tessore et al. in prep.), which can be found [here](https://github.com/glass-dev/glass), into CosmoSIS.
+The KiDS-SBI repository integrates the Generator for Large Scale Structure environment (Tessore et al. in prep.), which can be found [here](https://github.com/glass-dev/glass), into CosmoSIS.

-In addition, the KCAP-GLASS implements a new methodology to project 3D power spectra to 2D angular power spectra within the nonLimber module (Reischke et al. in prep.).
+In addition, the KiDS-SBI implements a new methodology to project 3D power spectra to 2D angular power spectra within the nonLimber module (Reischke et al. in prep.).
 This is achieved using the Levin method [Levin 1994](https://www.sciencedirect.com/science/article/pii/0377042794001189) and the code is available [here](https://github.com/rreischke/nonLimber_max).

-A MontePython likelihood that wraps the kcap functionality can be found at [here](https://github.com/BStoelzner/KiDS-1000_MontePython_likelihood).
-Note that the standard version of MontePython does not support non-flat priors yet, which is a problem for samplers that distiguish between likelihood and prior (such as MultiNest and PolyChord).
-A version that supports Gaussian priors with MultiNest can be found [here](https://github.com/BStoelzner/montepython_public/tree/gaussian_prior).

 ## Installation

 Clone the repository:
 ```
-git clone git@github.com:mwiet/kcap_glass.git
+git clone git@github.com:mwiet/kids_sbi.git
-cd kcap_glass
+cd kids_sbi
 ```

-It's strongly recommended to use some kind of encapsulated environment to install `kcap_glass`, e.g., using `conda`.
+It's strongly recommended to use some kind of encapsulated environment to install `kids_sbi`, e.g., using `conda`.
 Here we assume that there is a anaconda installation available, that we need MPI support, and that we're on a machine with up-to-date GCC compilers.
 Notes on installations on macOS and details on how to set up things manually are [here](#installation-on-macos-and-other-details).

 On machines with `module` support (e.g., splinter, cuillin), load the anaconda and openmpi modules first:
 ```